Can I fish without my current membership card?

 Your fish cannot be frozen, spoiled, gutted, altered or mutilated, (only tagged redfish can be gutted).

-All ages are eligible, but ages 15 and under will receive a scholarship in lieu of the truck, along with the boat package.
+Ages 15 and under are also eligible to win, but they will receive a scholarship in lieu of the truck, along with the boat package.

 Yes.
 Only salaried employees of CCA are ineligible to fish.

-It will be held sometime after the tournament ends and the winners will be notified by phone and/or email/mail.
-The winner of the boat package will be notified and asked to pick up their prize at the October CCA Barbeque/Awards Banquet.
+It will be held sometime after the tournament ends and the winners will be notified by phone,email or mail.
+The winner of the boat package will be notified and asked to pick up their prize at the October CCA Texas STAR Awards Banquet.

-We encourage members to enter the tournament early and offer a chance for a top prize of a boat/trailer package to all (over 21) who do so by midnight the day before the tournament begins.
+We encourage members to enter the tournament early and offer a chance for a top prize of a boat/trailer package to all who do so by midnight the day before the tournament begins, April 26, 2019.
 There are also runner up prizes and everyone is eligible to win.